arse/ArseMenuBundle/README.md

 $bundles[] = new Arse\MenuBundle\ArseMenuBundle();
 ```

-To create / modify a list, a bundle needs to have a tagged service and the class must extend the
+To create / modify a list, a bundle needs to expose a tagged service and the class must extend the
 Arse\MenuBundle\Service\AbstractMenuService abstract class which has access to the router service ($this->router) for
 generating urls, and also the menu service ($this->menuService).